A practical guide to Zendesk analytics: from operational metrics to strategic insights

 Go beyond dashboards with automated ticket analysis

 AI bridges the gap between the numbers and the actual conversations.
-Instead of just showing you charts, it reads and understands the content of every single ticket, past and present.
+It reads and understands the content of every ticket, past and present, helping you make the most of your data.

-This is what makes a tool like eesel AI so useful.
-It connects to your Zendesk account in a few minutes and immediately starts training on your entire ticket history.
-It learns your brand’s voice, your common issues, and the solutions that have worked before.
-The result?
-It automatically points out trends you’d otherwise miss, like a sudden spike in tickets mentioning a "login error" or a cluster of questions about a new feature, all without you having to build a single report.
+This is what makes a tool like eesel AI so useful as a complementary option.
+It connects to your Zendesk account in a few minutes and immediately starts training on your ticket history.
+It learns your brand's voice and common issues, pointing out trends you might otherwise miss, like a spike in specific errors or questions about a new feature, all without requiring manual report building.

 Test with confidence and roll out gradually

-Insights are only useful if they lead to action.
-The best AI platforms don’t just tell you what’s wrong; they help you fix it.
+Insights are most valuable when they lead to action.
+The best AI platforms help you fix issues as they identify them.

-The analytics in eesel AI are designed to be actionable.
-For example, it doesn’t just show you trends; it actively finds gaps in your knowledge base.
-If the AI sees your agents answering the same question over and over, it can automatically draft a new help center article based on their successful replies.
-This lets you build out your self-service options with content that’s already proven to work.
+The analysis in eesel AI is designed to be actionable.
+For example, it can actively find gaps in your knowledge base.
+If the AI sees your agents answering the same question frequently, it can draft a new help center article based on successful replies.

-From there, you can take things even further.
-Once the AI identifies all tickets related to "billing," you can use it to build a custom workflow that automatically tags those tickets, routes them to the finance team, and even has an AI Agent send an initial reply.
-This level of control means the AI works exactly the way you want it to, helping your team instead of just adding another tool to their plate.
+From there, you can enhance your setup further.
+Once the AI identifies related tickets, you can build a custom workflow that tags and routes those tickets to the right team, ensuring the AI works exactly the way you want it to within the Zendesk ecosystem.

 This workflow from eesel AI shows how insights from Zendesk analytics can be turned into automated actions, from tagging to routing.